jordisantamaria/cheatsheets/bash/vim/mappings.md

 LA            # Append text on end line to all lines
-I             # Append text before cursor to all lines Llj           # Append text on end line alineate to longer line
+I             # Append text before cursor to all lines Llj           # Append text on end line alineate to longer line o             # Go to border of opposite visual selection
 ```

 Telescope